 After the struggles with December, I hear from lots of people who struggle with the ‘freshness’ of January.
+There’s a lot of regret.
 It’s the sense of no longer being inside a year where an event or situation took place.
-Something that we’re holding onto seems less “current” when we have to say “last year” or “last summer” and this sense of leaving something behind and having to look ahead can actually compel us to do something to seek attention and validation and ultimately make the past current.
+Something that we’re holding onto seems less current when we have to say “last year” or “last summer”.
+This sense of leaving something behind and having to look ahead can compel us to do something to seek attention and validation and ultimately make the past current.

-A big part of the reason why we “go back” is due to regret – this sense of wishing that we’d done things differently and even if what we think we should have done differently is actually irrational, then feeling disappointed, sad, guilty, remorseful or even ashamed.
+A big part of the reason why we go back is due to regret.
+It’s this sense of wishing that we’d done things differently.
+Even if what we think we should have done differently is irrational, it’s then feeling disappointed, sad, guilty, remorseful or even ashamed.

 “I wish I’d done things differently!”
 We only wish this because we think that “everything” would have been different.

-It’s the whole One False Move mentality – if I had just done X or hadn’t done Y then Z wouldn’t have happened.
-When we have an overactive blame thyroid, languishing on regret becomes rumination and obsessing and next thing, we’re doing something in the hope of easing the regret.
-This takes the form of the whole seeking attention and validation, or basically attempting to return to the relationship or situation for another round, or even trying to right the wrongs of the past with someone new.
+It’s the whole One False Move mentality.
+We think If I had just done X or hadn’t done Y, then Z wouldn’t have happened.
+When we have an overactive blame thyroid, languishing on regret becomes rumination and obsessing.
+Next thing, we’re doing something in the hope of easing the regret.
+This often takes the form of the seeking attention and validation.
+We might attempt to return to the relationship or situation for another round.
+Or, we’ll try to right the wrongs of the past with someone new.

-Regret hangovers are what happen when you want to go back and change the past, when you want to have a shot at making the preferred outcome happen and when you’re basically attempting to undo what’s already done.
+Regret hangovers are what happens when you want to go back and change the past.
+You want to have a shot at making the preferred outcome happen, and you’re attempting to undo what’s already done.

-The more you meddle, the more regret you clock up, the more you resist the reality that the past is done and that if you want to truly improve anything, it’s about living your life well now, not trying to do live versions of Quantum Leap.
+The more you meddle, the more regret, the more you resist the reality that the past is done.
+If you want to truly improve anything, it’s about living your life well now, not trying to do live versions of Quantum Leap.
 Remember that series?
 Often the outcome didn’t change although sometimes it was delayed.

-You won’t have a regret hangover if you minimise the amount of time you spend living in the past or beating yourself up – this means not beating you up for what you didn’t know or do at the time or not beating you up for other people’s behaviour.
-It also means not languishing on ‘mistakes’ – why keep throwing something back in your own face?
+You won’t have a regret hangover if you minimise the amount of time spent living in the past or beating yourself up.
+This means not beating you up for what you didn’t know or do at the time or for other people’s behaviour.
+It also means not languishing on ‘mistakes’.
+Why keep throwing something back in your own face?
 That’s torment.

-It seems so easily forgotten but the past is the past for a reason – it’s already happened.
+It easily forgotten but the past is the past for a reason: it’s happened.
 It’s done.
-Each moment you spend living in the past actually turns the present into a similar past.
+Each moment you spend living in the past turns the present into a similar past.
 It just becomes an extension, a continuation of the same story.

 You don’t know that if you’d done things “differently” that the outcome would be any different.

 The danger with regret is that it affects how you see a situation, person or problem.
-How you see things becomes the problem in itself because you can become fixated on this ‘solution’ being applied to your perception of things whereas when you have a reasonable level of self-esteem and are willing to entertain a perspective where you’re not owning an entire situation and making you responsible for Other People’s Behaviour.
+How you see things becomes the problem in itself.
+You can become fixated on this ‘solution’ being applied to your perception of things.
+When you have a reasonable level of self-esteem and are willing to entertain a perspective where you’re not owning an entire situation and making you responsible for Other People’s Behaviour, you see things differently.

-A friend was telling me about how there was a problem on a work project and they advised the coworker who was investigating the issue to take an overall look before latching onto the first idea that sprang to mind.
-The coworker ignored the advice, decided that they thought that the problem was X and spent a few days pursuing this investigation and trying to solve it, when it turned out that there was a wider issue.
+A problem arose with a friend’s work project.
+They advised the coworker investigating the issue to take an overall look before latching on to the first idea that sprang to mind.
+The coworker ignored the advice.
+They decided that the problem was X and spent a few days pursuing this investigation and trying to solve it.
+It turned out that there was a wider issue.

-If you see you as the ‘problem’ for another person’s behaviour, if you want to regret something, regret that you’d burden you with other people’s BS.
-Regret that you’re still adopting thinking and behaviour that disempowers you and then resolve to do better by you.
+If you perceive you to be the reason for another person’s behaviour, what you need to regret is burdening you with other people’s bullshit.
+Regret that you’re still adopting thinking and behaviour that disempowers you.
+And then resolve to do better by you.

-Regret hangovers grow in size when you feed them with a cocktail of blame, shame, guilt and obsessing followed by doing stuff off the back of these feelings in an attempt to prevent what you perceive as an unfavourable outcome, only to open you up to further pain.
+Regret hangovers grow in size when you feed them with a cocktail of blame, shame, guilt and obsessing followed by doing stuff off the back of these feelings.
+In an attempt to prevent what you perceive as an unfavourable outcome, you open you up to further pain and extend your suffering.

-You have to choose to be done and you also have to forgive you for where you’ve erred.
-You also have to be careful of letting you picking you up on everything you feel you’ve done ‘wrong’ steal away gratitude, happiness, and general good feelings about the things you do do well, as good memories.
+You have to choose to be done, and you also have to forgive you for where you’ve erred.
+Be careful of letting you picking you up on everything you feel you’ve done ‘wrong’ steal away gratitude, happiness, and general good feelings about the things you do do well.
+It robs you of good memories.

-Regret hangovers last and hurt a hell of a lot when you realise that how you feel and what you’re doing hasn’t changed significantly since the original point of regret and so that’s how you get over and reduce regret hangovers – go easy on you, remember the good stuff and avoid repetition of what you know hurts.
+Regret hangovers last and hurt a hell of a lot when you realise that your feelings and actions haven’t changed significantly since the original point of regret.
+That’s how you get over and reduce regret hangovers: you go easy on you, try to remember some of the good stuff and avoid repetition of what you know hurts.
 The more you beat you up, the less self-esteem you have to move forward and also the less perspective you have.
 Improving your self-esteem is a good regret hangover cure.